garrandall/popular-music-data/tracks/love-me-yvonne-elliman.md

 ---
 I remember times my love when we really had it all
-You were always there to make me smile, help me when I fall Ooh, I can't believe you're leaving me
+You were always there to make me smile, help me when I fall Oh, I can't believe you're leaving me
-When there's so much more to say -- I can't let you go Ooh , ev'ry time I look at you I still can feel the glow Let it be, let it grow
+When there's so much more to say -- I can't let you go Oh , every time I look at you I still can feel the glow Let it be, let it grow

 Love me , please , just a little bit longer